alshakero/blog/_posts/2020-02-14-creative-ways-to-javascript-timing.md

      sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
    ></iframe>

+## Bonus
+Using Web Audio API to get access to time.
+This is another great way to have access to accurate intervals and delays.
+It's explained in detail in [this great article](https://www.html5rocks.com/en/tutorials/audio/scheduling/) by Chris Wilson ([@cwilso](https://twitter.com/cwilso)).
+Thanks [@0ndras](https://twitter.com/0ndras) for the tip!

 ## This was fun

 I realize this is a niche article.
 But I felt compelled to write it because I always thought `setTimeout` and `setInterval` were the only paths towards asynchronous delays and intervals.
 But turns out there are a few other options!
 And who knows, someone might have some strange constraints and might find this useful.